garvitchaudhary9/HarryPotter-MagicPaper/README.md

 # HarryPotter-MagicPaper

-An AR app which in which a video plays instead of images , Basically a clone of "Daily Prophet" newspaper that appeared in Harry Potter Series.
+An AR app which in which video plays instead of images , Basically a clone of "Daily Prophet" newspaper that appeared in Harry Potter Series.

 ## Initial Paper